Summer and Fall 2019 Interns

-Palestine Legal seeks to hire 1-2 legal interns for the 2019 spring and summer semesters (approximately 10 weeks), to intern up to 20 hours/week in the spring and up to 35 hours/week in the summer.
+Palestine Legal seeks to hire 1-2 legal interns for the 2019 Summer and Fall semesters (approximately 10 weeks), to intern up to 35 hours/week in the Summer and up to 20 hours/week in the Fall.
 Legal interns will be supervised closely by a staff attorney, and will gain skills and experience in different areas of Palestine Legal’s work, including by conducting legal research, drafting legal research memos, drafting legal and advocacy documents, and assisting with client communications.
 Interns will participate in an orientation to Palestine Legal’s work, methodologies, and theory of movement lawyering.
 Interns are regularly provided feedback on their assignments in one-on-one sessions with their supervising attorney, and provided opportunities to attend Palestine Legal and partner events.
 She/he/they will be directly trained and supervised by a Palestine Legal staff attorney.

-The strong preference is for legal interns to be located in Palestine Legal’s Chicago or Oakland offices.
+The strong preference is for summer legal interns to be located in Palestine Legal’s San Francisco Bay Area office.

 ABOUT PALESTINE LEGAL: